NeikiDev/NeikiDev.github.io/tip-v2-build/docs/privacy.md

 ### Captcha

 > We use HCaptcha and Cloudflare Turnstile Captcha to protect our services from abuse and attacks.
 When you interact with these captchas, basic browser data such as your IP address and User-Agent may be shared with the respective providers.

+### TIP-Processor

+> TIP-Processor is a third-party application owned by NeikiAnalytics that processes threat intelligence data provided by Threat Insights Portal.
+> It shares certain C&C and other abuse-related data with third-party services such as "github.com", "uncoverit.org", "playit.gg" or directly with the abuse contact provided by the relevant service.

+- No personally identifiable information (PII) is sent to TIP-Processor.
+- All data is stored locally within the Threat Insights Portal network; only extracted data is shared with third parties.
+- **No** Threat Insights Portal user data is shared with third parties.
+- Shared data includes file information such as `HASH`, `THREAT SCORE`, `MALWARE CONFIG`, `Network connections`, `Strings`, `File Content`, and other file metadata.
+- Data is also shared with the `uncoverit.org` abuse reporting portal as part of our collaborative threat intelligence efforts.

 ### Your Choices